New Flemish Alliance: Foundation and ideology

 The New Flemish Alliance is a relatively young political party, founded in the autumn of 2001.
-Being one of the successors of the Volksunie (1954–2001), it is, however, based on an established political tradition.
-The N-VA works towards the same goal as its predecessor: to redefine Flemish nationalism in a contemporary setting.
-Party leader De Wever calls himself a conservative and a nationalist.
-The N-VA has previously argued for a Flemish Republic as a member state of a democratic European confederation.
+Being one of the successors of the People's Union (Volksunie) party which existed from 1954–2001, it is, however, based on an established political tradition.
+The N-VA works towards the same goal as its Volksunie predecessor: to redefine Flemish nationalism in a contemporary setting.
+The N-VA's leader Bart De Wever calls himself a conservative and a nationalist.
+In its early years, the N-VA argued for a Flemish Republic as a member state of a democratic European confederation.
 In its initial mission statement, the party stated that the challenges of the 21st century can best be answered by strong communities and by well-developed international co-operation, a position which reflected in their tagline: "Necessary in Flanders, useful in Europe."
 (Nodig in Vlaanderen, nuttig in Europa.)

+Presently, the N-VA is generally characterised by political scientists and journalists as conservative, conservative liberal, and economically liberal and positioned towards the right-wing of the political spectrum with Flemish nationalism linked to the core of its policy ideas and messages.
+The N-VA initially advocated deepening ties with the European Union but in recent years it has been defined as moderately eurosceptic and growing more EU-critical.

-During the N-VA's early years a label for the political orientation for the party was difficult to find.
-Borrowing from its People's Union predecessor, the N-VA was initially considered a big tent or catch-all party and a socially liberal nationalist movement that combined left- and right-wing policies, and a focus on individual responsibility.
-The N-VA also summed up its initial platform with the slogan evolution, not revolution, arguing for a more pragmatic approach to Flemish nationalism by pursuing gradual independence for Flanders through reforms and increased autonomy for both the Flemish and Walloon regions of Belgium.
+During the N-VA's early years, a label for the political orientation for the party was difficult to find.
+Although the N-VA articulated its ideology as centre-right, it also borrowed from its Volksunie predecessor by presenting itself as a big tent or a catch-all party and a socially liberal nationalist movement that combined left- and right-wing policies but focused on Flemish issues above all else.
+The N-VA also summed up its initial platform with the motto Evolution, not Revolution, arguing for a more pragmatic and less radical approach to Flemish nationalism.
+The N-VA first argued that a Flemish nationalist party was needed in the Belgian Federal Parliament both to represent the Flemish people and to work with politicians from all Belgian communities to redefine Belgium as a confederal rather than a federal state by securing more autonomy and political powers for both the Flemish and Walloon regions of Belgium.
 This strategy assumed that through successive transfers of powers from the federal level to both regions on the one hand, and the European Union on the other, the Belgian state will gradually become obsolete.
-The party's early platform also supported pacifist politics and the non-aggression principle.